frankfarrell/dynamodb-patterns/README.md

 **Motivation**: Imagine you have a stream of user events, and you would like to trigger some processing on those events when the collection is a certain size or contains certain data.

+**Implementation**: Lambda triggered by dynamo stream that checks the size of list in the item or the presence of certain attributes.

 **Examples**:
 1. Lets say you collect clicks on your webpage.
 Clicks are loaded into kinesis, a lambda processes the events and adds the events to a list on a dynamo entry where the hash key is the session.
 As the user clicks the list grows and the lambda is triggered on each insert.